Silken Painting of Emperor Go-Daigo: Creation date

-In other words, Emperor Go-Daigo died on August 16, Engen4/Ryakuō2 (1339 September 19), and Emperor Go-Daigo abdicated、On the 35th day of the festival, a mandala service is held.was conducted by Hiroshimaru Bunkanbo..Bunkan has described this work as Buddhābhiseka..Then, in the eyes of the author of this document, there seemed to be a strange phenomenon in this work, an omen of good things to come..The idea was that Emperor Go-Daigo would appear as a "Kagemukai," or a god and a Buddha..However, the strangeness was not visible to anyone other than the author of this document.
+In other words, Emperor Go-Daigo died on August 16, Engen4/Ryakuō2 (1339 September 19), and Emperor Go-Daigo abdicated On the 35th day of the festival, a mandala service is held. was conducted by Hiroshimaru Bunkanbo.
+Bunkan described this work as Buddhābhiseka.
+The idea was that Emperor Go-Daigo would appear as a "Kagemukai," or a god and a Buddha.
+However, the strangeness was not visible to anyone other than the author of this document.

-Therefore, the date when this work was opened and completed was September 20 (October 23, A.D.), which is the 35th day after Emperor Go-Daigo's death.

-Since it was not completed until after his death, it is unclear whether the composition and production of this work are the result of Godaigo's will or dying wish..According to Keiichi Uchida's conjecture, the creation of this work was not the will of the artist himself, but rather the idealized image of Go-Daigo in the eyes of those who admired the previous emperor who was left behind in the Southern Court after the collapse of Go-Daigo, and such idealized image from those around him may have been projected onto this work..According to the speculation of Motohiro Toyama, this work was originally painted as a normal portrait under the direction of Bunkan during the lifetime of Go-Daigo, but Bunkan regretted that he died before it was completed and hastily changed it to a deified image as an object of worship as a memorial to him.
+Since it was not completed until after his death, it is unclear whether the composition and production of this work are the result of Godaigo's will or dying wish.According to Keiichi Uchida's conjecture, the creation of this work was not the will of the artist himself, but rather the idealized image of Go-Daigo in the eyes of those who admired the previous emperor who was left behind in the Southern Court after the collapse of Go-Daigo, and such idealized image from those around him may have been projected onto this work.According to the speculation of Motohiro Toyama, this work was originally painted as a normal portrait under the direction of Bunkan during the lifetime of Go-Daigo, but Bunkan regretted that he died before it was completed and hastily changed it to a deified image as an object of worship as a memorial to him.